Humanitarian intervention

 Humanitarian intervention is the use or threat of military force by a state (or states) across borders with the intent of ending severe and widespread human rights violations in a state which has not given permission for the use of force.
 Humanitarian interventions are aimed at ending human rights violations of individuals other than the citizens of the intervening state.
-Humanitarian interventions are only intended to prevent human rights violations in extreme circumstances.
 Attempts to establish institutions and political systems to achieve positive outcomes in the medium- to long-run, such as peacekeeping, peace-building and development aid, do not fall under this definition of a humanitarian intervention.

-There is not one standard or legal definition of humanitarian intervention; the field of analysis (such as law, ethics or politics) often influences the definition that is chosen.
-Differences in definition include variations in whether humanitarian intervention is limited to instances where there is an absence of consent from the host state; whether humanitarian intervention is limited to punishment actions; and whether humanitarian intervention is limited to cases where there has been explicit UN Security Council authorization for action.
+There is not one standard or legal definition of humanitarian intervention.
 Nonetheless, there is a general consensus on some of its essential characteristics: